2021 Beninese presidential election: Electoral system

 The president of Benin is elected by a two-round system to a five-year term that is renewable once.
 If no candidate receives a majority of the vote in the first round, the top-two candidates compete in a second round organized within fifteen days of the first round.
-After a constitutional amendment adopted in November 2019, each presidential candidate has to run with a vice-presidential candidate.
-This running mate also has a five-year term and is charged with completing the president's term in case of impeachment or other impediment.
+After a constitutional amendment adopted in November 2019, each presidential candidate has to designate a vice-presidential running mate.
+The vice president also has a five-year term and is charged with completing the president's term in case of impeachment or other impediment.

 Candidates for the presidency have to be a Beninese citizen, either by birth or from having lived in Benin for the past ten years, be of "good character and great probity", have all their civil and political rights, be between the ages of 40 and 70, and submit to a physical and mental assessment by three doctors sworn in by the Constitutional Court.
 A 2019 constitutional amendment also requires candidates to be nominated by no less than 10% of the total of Members of Parliament and Mayors, or about 16 officials.